 You’ve made it!
 You decided to explore the unknown and take the leap to move to a new country.
 Now what?

-- Register at your local city hall, if necessary.
+- Register at your local city hall.
 In Germany, this is a must!

 - Apply to exchange your driver’s license for a local one, if possible.

-- Register for a Tax ID, National Insurance Number, Social Insurance Number, or whichever you need in your country of choice.
-Without these, you won’t be able to apply for a job.
+- Register for a Tax ID, without this, you won’t be able to apply for a job.

 - Buy a SIM card or new phone so you’re not racking up charges in your old country.